 With an iconic musical score (even if you’re not classically trained, you’ll be amazed how much of it you recognise), it tells a charming “Night before Christmas” tale, as little girl Clara awakes at midnight and, after a scary encounter with warring rats, is whisked off to a dreamy Land Of Sweets where she is treated to a festival of dance from all corners of the world – from Spanish fandango to fast and furious Cossacks.
 Of course, the Sugar Plum Fairy is one of ballet’s best-loved tunes (even though you have to wait till well into Act II for the prima ballerina to appear…and the dance itself is the epitome of short and sweet).

-This year, my 17-year-old daughter Grace is about to see The Nutcracker for the 15th time.
-We went to our first matinee performance at the London Coliseum in St Martin’s Lane in 1998, and Grace, coming up for her third birthday, wore a pink tutu, sparkly shoes and a knitted cashmere ballet wrap, her hair in bowed pigtails (and they really were like pigtails, all cute and curly!).
+I took my daughter to see The Nutcracker for the first time at the London Coliseum in St Martin’s Lane in 1998, and Grace, then coming up for her third birthday, wore a pink tutu, sparkly shoes and a knitted cashmere ballet wrap, her hair in bowed pigtails (and they really were like pigtails, all cute and curly!).
 We were seated in the stage box – officially deemed “restricted view” as you couldn’t see the entire stage, but for a tiddler, who watched the proceedings leaning over the balcony on tippytoes, it was perfect.
 We were in such close proximity to the spectacle that it almost felt like you could reach out and touch the dancers.
 We also got a perfect bird’s-eye-view of the live orchestra below in the pit, with Grace entranced by the elegant lady plucking theatrically on a giant golden harp and the percussionist creating big booming beats on his giant timpani drums.

 Over the years, we’ve seen some splendid productions by the English National Ballet.
 In 1999, we also saw a production in Boston, where we were seated up in the gods (last-minute booking) with ‘friends and family’.
 After the show, a proud father of one of the ensemble proclaimed the Boston Nutcracker to be “the best in the world”, to which Grace piped up “It was better in London.
 They had Barbie.”
 (We’d just seen the version where modern toys were bestowed upon Clara and friends, including a Barbie and a Michael Jackson lookalike doll).